Last week we looked at the

 The first argument is the name of the output file, and subsequent arguments are files to put in the .zip.

 You would then have the HTML file downloaded into your home directory.
 This is more commonly done with .tar.gz files.
-For instance, if you want to download the code of a project to work on it in your VM, you could use wget to do so.
+For instance, if you want to download the code of a project to work on, you could use wget to do so.

 There are some conventions to keep in mind when dealing with filename in Linux:

-Your files stored on your virtual machine are not directly accessible on your own computer.
-The file system on the VM is totally separate from the one on your machine.
-So if you want to, for instance, email a file on your VM, you can't directly do so.
+Your files stored on the CPSC server are not directly accessible on your own computer.
+The file system on the server is totally separate from the one on your machine.
+So if you want to, for instance, email a file on the server, you can't directly do so.

-What you can do is transfer files between your local computer and your VM using a file transfer program.
+What you can do is transfer files between your local computer and the server using a file transfer program.
 One free one which is easy to use is FileZilla.

-Follow the steps below to transfer files to or from your VM using FileZilla:
+Follow the steps below to transfer files to or from the server using FileZilla:

 Follow the instructions here to install FileZilla on your computer.
 On Windows and OSX, this involves downloading an installer, running it, and following the prompts.